Rancho Guadalasca: 19th through 21st Century History

 By the 1870s Rancho owners and their heirs and descendants came under pressure to sell or relinquish their land holdings to new immigrants.
-Selling of the land was prevalent in the late Rancho period due to the Hispanic pattern of living in town and taking care of the rancho from afar which was quite common on California land at that time.
-The practice of distance maintenance made it desirable for Rancho heirs to sell off their lands to newcomers and prospectors willing to pay in gold coin.
-Breaking up the Ranchos in the late 19th century became a slow process however that could take twenty or more years to confirm land grants.
-The slow process and lawyer fees put pressure on landholders to give up on their land grants and created a land boom which would in turn lead to a population increase and result in the breakup of Ventura and Santa Barbara County in 1873.
-Upon the breakup of the counties Rancho El Conejo along with Guadalasca were sold off and parceled out to investors.
+Selling of the land was prevalent in the late Rancho period due to the Hispanic pattern of living in town and taking care of the rancho from afar, which was quite common on California land at that time.

+The practice of distance maintenance made it desirable for Rancho heirs to sell off their lands to newcomers and prospectors willing to pay in gold coins.
+Breaking up the Ranchos in the late 19th century became a slow process; however, that could take twenty or more years to confirm land grants.
+The slow process and lawyer fees put pressure on landholders to give up on their land grants and created a land boom, which would, in turn, lead to a population increase and result in the breakup of Ventura and Santa Barbara County in 1873.
+Upon the breakup of the counties, Rancho El Conejo, along with Guadalasca, were sold off and parceled out to investors.

 These first investors would soon re-sell their land and it was not uncommon to have land owners that were the fourth party in the succession of title for lands once known as Rancho Guadalasca.
-These local developments created the opportunities for future prospectors like William Richard Broome to purchase Rancho Guadalasca land back in the 1870s.
-The first sale of Rancho Guadalasca however was to land investors such as the J.M.
+These local developments created opportunities for future prospectors like William Richard Broome to purchase Rancho Guadalasca land back in the 1870s.
+The first sale of Rancho Guadalasca, however, was to land investors such as the J.M.
 Dickerson group made up of Thomas and John Dickerson in addition to John Funk.
 A small coastal property of 8 acres along Mugu Lagoon was also owned by the partners Goodall and Nelson who owned their own coastal steamship line, one of the first for the area.

 A 23000 acre southern part of the rancho was purchased in 1871 by William Richard Broome (d.1891), an Englishman living in Santa Barbara.